SOUTH AFRICAN PRESS CODE

 3.4 Editorial material shall be kept clearly distinct from advertising.

-4.2.
-The press shall exercise care and consideration in matters involving dignity and reputation.
-The dignity or reputation of an individual should only be overridden in the following circumstances:
+4.7 The press shall exercise care and consideration in matters involving dignity and reputation.
+The dignity or reputation of an individual should be overridden only by a legitimate public interest and in the following circumstances:

-4.2.1.
-The facts reported are true or substantially true;
+4.7.1 The facts reported are true or substantially true; or

-4.2.2.
-The article amounts to fair comment based on facts that are adequately referred to and that are true or substantially true;
+4.7.2 The article amounts to fair comment based on facts that are adequately referred to and that are true or substantially true; or

-4.3.
-The identity of rape victims and victims of sexual violence shall not be published without the consent of the victim or in the case of children, without the consent of their legal guardians and it is in the best interest of the child.
+4.8 The identity of rape victims and victims of sexual violence shall not be published without the consent of the victim or in the case of children, without the consent of their legal guardians (or a similarly responsible adult) and the child (taking into consideration the evolving capacity of the child), and a public interest is evident, and it is in the best interest of the child.

 5. Discrimination and Hate Speech